|

 too big otherwise, the cub can choke and/or throw some of it up.

-mashed potatoes or baby cereal in it's milk mixture..
-This will help satisfy
+mashed potatoes, scrambled egg or baby cereal in it's milk mixture.

 the cub.
 A bear cub will generally let you know when he is hungry